UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_PythonMouse.rst

    .. warning::

-      Mouse normalization is using the maximum coordinate in width and height, whether `bge.render.getWindowWidth() - 1` and `bge.render.getWindowHeight() -1`.
+      Mouse normalization is using the maximum coordinate in width and height, whether `bge.render.getWindowWidth() - 1` or `bge.render.getWindowHeight() - 1`.

       A script setting the mouse at center is similar to the following example: